 Why have the rates increased?

-What methods of payment are accepted?
+What methods of payment are currently accepted?

-On-line banking – Paying online is available using your bank’s bill payment service.
+- On-line banking | Available using your financial institution’s bill payment service.

-Mail cheque – Cheques with detachable portion of bill can be mailed to #301-990 Cedar Street, Campbell River, B.C.
+- Mailed cheque | Cheques with detachable portion of bill can be mailed to 301-990 Cedar St., Campbell River, B.C.
 V9W 7Z8.
 Cheques can be postdated to the due date.

-In person payment | Visit the SRD Customer Service Centre located at #103 – 990 Cedar Street, Campbell River, B.C. and pay by debit card, Visa, Mastercard, cheque or cash.
+- In person payment | Visit the SRD Customer Service Centre, #103 – 990 Cedar St., Campbell River, B.C. and pay by debit card, Visa, Mastercard, cheque or cash.